SystemsApproach/book/data/presentation.rst

 in an array or the size of an integer.
-A third example is an *architecture* tag, which might be used in conjunction with the receiver-makes-right strategy to specify the architecture on which the data contained in the message was generated. :numref:`Figure %sa
+A third example is an *architecture* tag, which might be used in conjunction with the receiver-makes-right strategy to specify the architecture on which the data contained in the message was generated. :numref:`Figure %s
 <fig-tags>` depicts how a simple 32-bit integer might be encoded in a
 tagged message.